How To Eat For The Planet: 10 Top Tips

 2. Grow local

 Air-freighted asparagus causes six times as much climate impact as seasonal local asparagus, so find out what’s in season in your area and give it a try.
-Carrots and cabbage are available throughout the year in the UK, or look out for the stunning heads of Romanesco broccoli, which is just coming into season for the autumn.
+Carrots and cabbage are available throughout the year in the UK.

 3. Go nuts